 40%

-energy efficiency by 2030
+increase in energy efficiency by 2030

 Modernizing the ventilation system at the largest STIHL plant in Waiblingen, Germany, and adapting its control technology so that it operates according to current needs, for example, has the potential to save around 500,000 kilowatt-hours a year.
 In fact, the planned optimization of heating and cooling technology could even help save over 1 million kilowatt-hours of energy.
 By reducing gas consumption, that works out to 5,000 metric tons less of CO2 every year.